Zildj1an/TreeLocks/README.md

 # TreeLocks
-Generalization of the 2-thread Peterson algorithm using a binary tree of Peterson locks
+Generalization of the 2-thread Peterson algorithm using a binary tree of Peterson locks.